Sarah Kane’s 4.48 Psychosis at TR Warszawa

-TR Warszawa, an innovative, award-winning theater based in Warsaw, is staging Oct.
-11 -13 “4.48 Psychosis” a play by British playwright Sarah Kane.
+TR Warszawa, an innovative, award-winning theater based in Warsaw, is staging again, after a long break, a play “4.48 Psychosis” by British playwright Sarah Kane.

 Co-produced by TR Warszawa and Teatr Polski in Poznań the play premiered in February 2002.
 It has no explicit characters or stage directions.
 The play's main subject is clinical depression, a disorder from which Kane suffered.
 She killed herself after writing the play, before its initial performance.